-By dis-identifying with the body-mind-self (through the practice of non-dwelling, for example), and assuming the mindfulness characteristic of the “witness position”, we can begin to systematically observe the arising of the impulse to follow our habitual karmic tendencies, and so choose to no longer be an unconscious victim, at the mercy of uninspected forces.
+By dis-identifying with the body-mind-self (through the practice of non-dwelling, for example), and turning attention back to its source, we can begin to systematically observe the arising of the impulse to follow our habitual karmic tendencies, and so choose to no longer be an unconscious victim, at the mercy of uninspected forces.
 Such conscious recognition of the actual nature of our own thoughts and emotions allows one the internal freedom to choose a skillful response to life tests anytime we are present and mindfully aware.

 It is futile to dwell on the past.
 The best we can do is live with integrity here and now, eliminating all traces of the poisons such as greed, envy, hatred, and ignorance/arrogance whenever and wherever they appear.
 Remember, the discipline of silence is potent.
 It allows us the freed-up attention to assume the witness position, recognizing the arising of the ego-mind before it has a chance to sink in its tentacles and seduce us with the belief in the reality of the person we have mistaken ourselves to be — that mental fabrication composed of various conditioning factors and programs deeply embedded as karmic imprints.